BD2KGenomics/dcc-ops/README.md

 ## Launching the Commons

+These directions below assume you are using AWS.
+We will include additional cloud instructions as `dcc-ops` matures.

+### Collecting Information

+Make sure you have:

+* your AWS key/secret key
+* you know what region your running in e.g. `us-west-2`

 ### Starting an AWS VM

 Use the AWS console or command line tool to create a host, I chose: